• Home

 Previous iterations of AR-900 have included statements directed at currently serving soldiers that most today would consider to be derogatory.
 The 1986 version goes so far as to state, “Excessive body fat connotes a lack of personal discipline, detracts from military appearance, [and] may indicate a poor state of health, physical fitness, or stamina” (emphasis ours).

-The above statement from the 1986 edition doesn’t take into account medical issues or other factors that may inform the diagnosis of an individual person as “overweight”.
+The above statement from the 1986 edition doesn’t consider medical issues or other factors that may inform a person’s diagnosis as “overweight.”

 The U.S. Army has the following requirements for height and weight for those currently serving:

-• Soldiers are required to meet Army body fat standards which are presented in a table including height and weight ratios.
+• Soldiers are required to meet Army body fat standards presented in a table including height and weight ratios.

 • Soldiers are weighed and measured every six months (minimum) to ensure compliance.

-• The Army’s only authorized method of estimating body fat is the circumference-based tape method.
+• The Army’s only accepted method of estimating body fat is the circumference-based tape method.

 • Commanders are authorized to use the Army’s “weight for height table” as a screening tool.